North Station: New station

 In February 1993, the state reached a deal with a developer for the replacement of the aging Boston Garden.
 In exchange for the land and easements to construct the FleetCenter, the developer would construct a new train shed and waiting area on the ground floor of the new arena.
 The MBTA would also be granted easements for a Green Line tunnel under the arena to replace the Causeway Street Elevated, for a combined underground "superstation" for the Green and Orange lines, and for pedestrian access to North Station.
 The FleetCenter, North Station concourse, and garage opened in 1995.

-Two MBTA Boat routes – the F3 Lovejoy Wharf – Boston Navy Yard and F5 Lovejoy Wharf – World Trade Center via Moakley Courthouse – began operation in 1997 during Big Dig construction.
+Two MBTA ferry routes – the F3 Lovejoy Wharf – Boston Navy Yard and F5 Lovejoy Wharf – World Trade Center via Moakley Courthouse – began operation in 1997 during Big Dig construction.
 They were discontinued on January 21, 2005 due to low ridership.
 The F5X Lovejoy Wharf – World Trade Center Express route, which did not rely on MBTA funding, was run until February 24, 2006.
 A one-year pilot of the privately funded Fan Pier route, intended mostly as a private employee shuttle, began in January 2019.

-In 2001, intercity service returned to North Station with Amtrak's Downeaster to Portland, Maine (later extended to Brunswick), using the Lowell and Haverhill lines to the New Hampshire border.
-It has become one of the more popular routes in New England.
-Due in part to this, North Station was the 24th busiest Amtrak station in the country in fiscal 2019, and the sixth busiest in New England (behind South Station, Providence, New Haven Union, Back Bay and Route 128).
+In 2001, intercity service returned to North Station with Amtrak's Downeaster to Portland, Maine (later extended to Brunswick).
 In April 2006, the MBTA announced plans for an enlargement of the waiting area at North Station.
 The project covered over the southern 80 feet of the platforms, adding 20000 sqft of waiting and retail space.
 The $5 million project was completed in February 2007.
 Two large train information displays, with electronic noises to imitate Solari boards, were added in November 2007.

-Boston Garden Towers changes

 Beginning in early 2016, Boston Properties built 'The Hub On Causeway', a mixed-use development including two towers, on the former Boston Garden site.
 The development included a new entrance to the rail station from Causeway Street opposite Canal Street, plus an underground passageway from the rail station to the subway station.
 The passageway opened on January 6, 2019.
 Installation of fare gates on the North Station concourse began on March 24, 2022.
 The gates were activated on October 1, 2022.